siteraiser/Reckless-Recluse/README.md

-# Reckless-Recluse-V1.1
+# Reckless-Recluse-V1.2
-Updated for new Neo4J connector
+Updated for new Laudis Neo4J connector

 A powerful php crawler designed to dig up site problems.

 Requirements:
-mysql, neo4j 4+ and php7
+mysql, neo4j 4+ and php7,8

 You will have to create 3 mysql tables as shown below (recommended collation: utf8mb4_unicode_ci).